bmen25124/SillyTavern-MCP-Client/readme.md

 ### I need to change the server configuration, how can I do that?
 Press `Settings` button to open location of `mcp_settings.json` with your File Explorer.
 Edit the file.
 Disconnect and reconnect via `Enable Server` tickbox.

-### I'm getting error when I try to connect to the MCP server.
+### I'm getting an error when I try to connect to the MCP server.
 Check out SillyTavern console for more information.
 Possible errors:
-- Read twice readme of MCP server.
+- Read twice the readme of MCP server.
 - Missing arguments.
 - Invalid `env` param.
-You might need set API key if it's required.
+You might need to set the API key if it's required.